kadiraktass/Smove/firmware/README.md

     sudo raspi-config

 Go to **Interfacing Options**.
 Select **I2C** and select **Yes**.
-Also, you need to install libraries for I2C if they are not installed yet.
+Also, you need to install libraries for the script if they are not installed yet.
 In the terminal, run:

     sudo apt-get install python-smbus i2c-tools
+    sudo pip install pyserial

 ## Usage

 ## RPi script